Elizabeth Ellet recorded the lives of the women of the American Revolution – and meddled in the life of Edgar Allan Poe.

 In 1845 she began visiting New York City for long periods, leaving her husband in the South.
 In New York she joined the literary circle that included Poe, Rufus Wilmot Griswold, Margaret Fuller, Frances Sargent ‘Fanny’ Osgood and Anna Lynch Botta.

 Poe was then flying high, having published the immensely popular The Raven.
-The ladies, including Fanny Osgood and Elizabeth Ellet, found him attractive and sent him flattering letters.
+The ladies, including Fanny Osgood and Elizabeth Ellet, seemed to have a taste for drama.
+Perhaps that’s why they found him attractive and sent him flattering letters.

 The exact details of what followed aren’t clear, except that a messy scandal descended into farce.
 Edgar Allan Poe and Elizabeth Ellet fell out after Ellet tarnished Poe’s reputation.

-Both Poe and Fanny Osgood were married, but Poe revealed his affection for her in several poems, including A Valentine.
+Poe had revealed his affection for Fanny Osgood in several poems, including A Valentine.
+But both he and Osgood had spouses.

 Ellet may have been jealous of Osgood.
 The story goes she visited Poe’s home, where Poe’s wife Virginia showed her letters written by Osgood.
 Ellet then went to Osgood and advised her to ask Poe to return the letters, suggesting they were indiscreet.
 Fuller and Botta got involved, too, and asked Poe to give Osgood’s letters back to Osgood.